Inclusion–exclusion principle: Formula

 Notice that if you take into account only the first m<n sums on the right (in the general form of the principle), then you will get an overestimate if m is odd and an underestimate if m is even.

 Examples

-Counting integers

-As a simple example of the use of the principle of inclusion–exclusion, consider the question:

-How many integers in {1, …, 100} are not divisible by 2, 3 or 5?

-Let S = {1,…,100} and P1 the property that an integer is divisible by 2, P2 the property that an integer is divisible by 3 and P3 the property that an integer is divisible by 5.
-Letting Ai be the subset of S whose elements have property Pi we have by elementary counting: |A1| = 50, |A2| = 33, and |A3| = 20.
-There are 16 of these integers divisible by 6, 10 divisible by 10, and 6 divisible by 15.
-Finally, there are just 3 integers divisible by 30, so the number of integers not divisible by any of 2, 3 or 5 is given by:

-100 − (50 + 33 + 20) + (16 + 10 + 6) - 3 = 26.

 Counting derangements

 A more complex example is the following.

 Suppose there is a deck of n cards numbered from 1 to n.
 Suppose a card numbered m is in the correct position if it is the mth card in the deck.
 How many ways, W, can the cards be shuffled with at least 1 card being in the correct position?